yuchen19971209/CrackStation/README.md

 # cs561-swift

 ## Crack Station
-The purpose of Crack Station is to decrypt the SHA1 `[a-z0-9A-Z]` and SHA256 `[a-z0-9A-Z?!]` Hash strings which len are shorter than three.
+The purpose of Crack Station is to decrypt the SHA1 `[a-z0-9A-Z]` Hash strings which len are shorter than three and SHA256 `[a-z0-9A-Z?!]` Hash strings which len are shorter than four.
 People who use this library can decrypt other's short password easily.
 Therefore, poeple may concern more about the issue of password security.

 ### How to use it?